floppy-disk/h265ize_nvenc/README.md

 ## Features

+- Uses hevc_nvenc encoder, requires the system to already have NVIDIA Drivers and CUDA installed
 - Works on Windows, OSX, and Linux
 - Batch file processing (can process a whole folder)
 - Automatically detects video files (only processes video files found within a folder)